Murder of Wu Shuoyan

-The murder of Wu Shuoyan, sometimes called the Zhaoyuan McDonald's cult murder, occurred on May 28, 2014, in a McDonald's restaurant in Zhaoyuan, China.
-Footage of the murder was widely distributed and the crime generated considerable attention in China.
+On 28 May 2014, 37-year-old Wu Shuoyan was murdered in Zhaoyuan, Shandong, China.
+The perpetrators claimed to be part of a religious sect called Eastern Lightning (also known as "Church of Almighty God") and had attacked Wu after she was deemed an "evil spirit" for rebuffing attempts of conversion by the group.
+The killing became known as the McDonald's murder (招远麦当劳杀人案) due to occurring inside a McDonald's fast food restaurant, generating considerable attention in China, with footage of the murder widely distributed.

-The attackers were arrested, and the authorities claimed they were members of a sect called Eastern Lightning also known as "Church of Almighty God".
+Authorities stated the attackers were members of Eastern Lightning.
 In the wake of the murder, authorities engaged in widespread arrests of the group's members.
-Covering the trial and the confessions of the accused assassins, reporters for the Chinese daily The Beijing News wrote that the perpetrators were in fact not members of Eastern Lightning at the time of the murder, a position also maintained by some Western scholars who wrote about Eastern Lightning.
+Covering the trial and the confessions of the assailants, reporters for the Chinese daily The Beijing News wrote that the perpetrators were in fact not members of Eastern Lightning at the time of the murder, a position also maintained by some Western scholars who wrote about Eastern Lightning.

 Murder

-Wu Shuoyan (1977–2014), a 37-year-old woman who worked as a salesperson in a nearby clothing store, was waiting after work to meet her husband and seven-year-old son in the mall McDonald's.
+Wu Shuoyan (吴硕艳) worked as a salesperson in a clothing store at a mall, which the McDonald's was a part of.
+She was married and had a five-year-old son at the time of her murder.

+Wu was waiting after work to meet her husband and son in the mall McDonald's.
 While Wu was there, a group of six persons (including a 12-year-old), entered the restaurant.
 They announced that they were "missionaries".
 After presenting their religious message, they demanded that customers supply their cell phone numbers for future contacts.
 Wu was twice asked to provide her phone number.
 She refused.

 Wu was then beaten by two of the "missionaries", who used mops the group had brought with them.
 A chair was thrown at Wu, and her head and face were stomped.
 One attacker screamed "Go die!
 Evil spirit!" while another shouted at customers: "Whoever interferes will die!".
 The attack was captured on camera, with footage widely shared online.